Daniel Messerschmidt, PhD

 Assistant Professor Finance

 Dr. Bennett earned a PhD in finance from Kent State University, an MBA from Augusta University, and a BBA with a concentration in accounting from Augusta University.
-Prior to coming to Lynchburg College in 2011, Dr. Bennett taught at Cleveland State University and Kent State University.
+Prior to coming to University of Lynchburg in 2011, Dr. Bennett taught at Cleveland State University and Kent State University.
 She also worked as a Financial Analyst at Club Car, a division of Ingersoll Rand.
 She has published in Applied Economics; Journal of Business, Economics, and Finance; and International Journal of Educational Management.
 Her research interests include: international financial development, corporate financial management, corporate governance, financial derivatives, and personal finance.
 Dr. Bennett’s teaching interests include corporate finance, investments, and derivatives.

 Francis Bush, PhD